Say what you want, but one thing stands out about pigeons: They are persistent. And the volume of their droppings is legendary.

 The results were impressive, Arrigo reports.
 “From the first blast, the birds were gone—both pigeons and an annual infestation of blackbirds.”
 Gradually, he reduced the volume, and then he programmed the units to run silently.
 “The birds left the neighbors’ property, too,” he adds.
 Arrigo says that multiple speakers can run off each BroadBand PRO, producing wide-ranging effectiveness.
 That was more than a year ago.
 The results have been lasting.

 “The product is fantastic.
 Just program it and leave it,” he says.
 “I would recommend it to anyone here in Las Vegas.”

 In fact, Arrigo did exactly that recently when the operations manager of one of the largest hotel/casino facilities in Las Vegas called him about pigeon problems.
 Arrigo recommended the BroadBand PRO and advised hotel personnel to contact Bird-X, Inc. in Chicago.
 The hotel is now in the process of purchasing multiple units.

 According to Ron Schwarcz, President of Bird-X, “The BroadBand PRO unit moves sound waves from speaker to speaker, generating a menacing defense covering up to 10,000 square feet.
-It works equally well in partially enclosed spaces and in wide open areas such as rooftops, parking lots, signs, towers, power stations and stadiums—virtually anywhere that birds congregate.”
-Schwarcz goes on to explain that the unit is programmable to produce random timing, fluctuating volume, and varying sound-wave frequency of species-specific calls to scare away all birds.
+It works equally well in partially enclosed spaces and in wide-open areas such as rooftops, parking lots, signs, towers, power stations and stadiums—virtually anywhere that birds congregate.”
+Schwarcz goes on to explain that the unit is programmable to produce random timing, fluctuating volume, and varying the sound-wave frequency of species-specific calls to scare away all birds.
 According to Arrigo and his customers, it really works.